Summer-MIND/mind_2018/tutorials/docker/README.md

 - An application that runs Jupyter server so that you can access the same data and software without installing anything locally.

-# Getting started at MIND:
+# Getting Started at MIND:

 + Follow Eshin's instructions in the README found [here](https://github.com/Summer-MIND/mind-tools)